aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week04/index.md

 These classrooms have TouchDesigner installed.
 You can use any of them when there is space.

 - [Room L208](https://booking.aalto.fi/onlinekalenteri/aaltobooking/?kt=tila%2C39790&laji=IT-luokka&sijainti=R028&ctila=28138) (This room is booked for us during most of the classes.
 Not a great GPU but will do the trick for most cases.)
-- [Room H003](https://booking.aalto.fi/onlinekalenteri/aaltobooking/?kt=tila%2C39790&laji=IT-luokka&sijainti=R028&ctila=28766) (These have the most powerful graphics cards that we have RTX 3080 or RTX A5000, use these when you need to do more complex things.)
+- [Room H003](https://booking.aalto.fi/onlinekalenteri/aaltobooking/?kt=tila%2C39790&laji=IT-luokka&sijainti=R028&ctila=28766) (These have the most powerful graphics cards that we have available (RTX 3080 or RTX A5000), use these when you need to do more complex things.)
 - [Room K103](https://booking.aalto.fi/onlinekalenteri/aaltobooking/?kt=tila%2C39790&laji=Pajat+ja+piirustussalit&sijainti=R028&ctila=28174) (These are the second best option we have.
 RTX 2080 Ti GPUs)
 - [Room G203](https://booking.aalto.fi/onlinekalenteri/aaltobooking/?kt=tila%2C39790&laji=Luokka&sijainti=R028&ctila=28139) We have two computers in the G203 space available for working on your projects.
 - [Media Lab Homebase]() We also have some computers in the Media Lab Homebase rooms.
 Specifications differ from computer to computer.
 The best GPU is in room O102.